Scene Reports

 Found our friends easy enough and became part of front left crew.
 Scene was a crowd but def not elbow to elbow like at the Hamburger Banhof Stingray and Ellen Allien.
 It was fairly dark as we arrived and Berlin crowd was in their 3am outfits.
 NGL i liked it better than HB.
 And we could actually hang.
 Evita Manji did some dark Crystal Castles-esque (showing my age here) singing overtop broken plastic sounds from the laptop.
 I particularly dug the hyperpop ballad of a couple tracks with sparkly glitchy voice but i didn’t mind the depressing sadxgirl stuff either.

-🔗 Zoll 19 Stammtisch at OHM - 06.08.2025
+🔗 Zoll 19 Stammtisch @ OHM - 06.08.2025

 Zoll 19 Stammtisch at OHM